 Every Sunday, at 1:00 pm, hungry people come to St. Patrick’s Center for a meal.
 On most Sundays, soup and corn bread or a sandwich and a drink are served to those who come to the kitchen door on Pontotoc Avenue.
+Some of our downtown community guests are homeless, some live in low income housing, some are disabled.
+We serve families and single men and women.

 On the second Sunday of each month, members of the parish bring crock pots with soup or chili.
 These days through the year have become known as “Crock Pot Sundays”.